narisettiashok/angular-19-tailwindcss-repo/README.md

    ```bash
    npm run serve:ssr
    ```
-3. Your website will run at h
+3. Your website will run at
    ```bash
    http://localhost:4000/
    ```